Youngkin announces lawmakers, others helping with transition

 Youngkin previously announced that Jeff Goettman, a top campaign staffer and former official in the Department of the Treasury under former President Donald Trump, would serve as his transition director.
 But few other transition details had been announced, prompting speculation among interested parties who have been watching closely for signs of how the political newcomer will govern.

-Devin O’Malley, a Youngkin spokesman, said transition officials have been asked to sign nondisclosure agreements, a tool also employed during the campaign.
+Devin O’Malley, a Youngkin spokesperson, confirmed transition officials have been asked to sign nondisclosure agreements, a tool also employed during the campaign.
 He said the agreements would allow for productive conversations and ensure those conversations are in the public's interest.

 Since his win, Youngkin has been making stops across the state, visiting community events like a basketball clinic and food bank fundraiser, and holding what he's called “thank you rallies” with supporters.